lemon4ex/NoLockOnAC/README.md

 ### Description
 Disable automatic screen lock when plugged in, and restore automatic screen lock when unplugged, which is convenient for development and debugging on iPhone devices.

-In low power mode, the plug-in does not take effect.
+In low power mode, the tweak does not take effect.

-After installation, `Tweak` can be set in the settings.
+After installation, `tweak` can be set in the settings.

 Compatible with iOS8~iOS14